disha91100/MPPC23-Power-Apps/lab2/README.md

 - Task 3 : Creating A Solution
 - Task 4: Add The Resources Created By Power Apps Copilot To A Solution

-## ☑️ Task 1: Create A Canvas App With Data From An Excel-File
+## ☑️ Task 1: Create A Canvas App with Data from an Excel-File

 In this task, you will use the Excel to App functionality in Power Apps to quickly generate a canvas app from an Excel file.
 This feature allows you to import structured Excel data into a Dataverse table and automatically build an app with screens for browsing, viewing, and editing records.
 You’ll then customize the gallery layout, add formatting, and publish the app for use within your environment.